continue-revolution/sd-webui-animatediff/README.md

    1. **Number of frames** — The model is trained with 16 frames, so it’ll give the best results when the number of frames is set to `16`.
 Choose [1, 24] for V1 motion modules and [1, 32] for V2 motion modules.
    1. **Frames per second** — How many frames (images) are shown every second.
 If 16 frames are generated at 8 frames per second, your GIF’s duration is 2 seconds.
    1. **Display loop number** — How many times the GIF is played.
 A value of `0` means the GIF never stops playing.
    1. **Save** — Format of the output.
 Choose at least one of "GIF"|"MP4"|"PNG".
 Check "TXT" if you want infotext, which will live in the same directory as the output GIF.
-Check "Optimize GIF" if you want to optimize the output GIF (`apt install gifsicle` required).
+        1. You can optimize GIF with `gifsicle` (`apt install gifsicle` required, read [#91](https://github.com/continue-revolution/sd-webui-animatediff/pull/91) for more information) and/or `palette` (read [#104](https://github.com/continue-revolution/sd-webui-animatediff/pull/104) for more information).
+Go to `Settings/AnimateDiff` to enable them.
    1. **Reverse** — Append reversed frames to your output.
 1. You should see the output GIF on the output gallery.
 You can access GIF output at `stable-diffusion-webui/outputs/{txt2img or img2img}-images/AnimateDiff`.
 You can also access image frames at `stable-diffusion-webui/outputs/{txt2img or img2img}-images/{date}`.